JackAubrey/functional-programming/README_20_Java_Generics.md

 Using Generics we can reuse the code.
 **NOTE: Generics are not available for static attributes.
 This is because only single instance can be inferred with the appropriated type.**
 We can make also an interface Generic and extends or implement it.

+**NOTE:** The behavior of non-generic object depend on the location in which the object is present.
+See the section "Behavior"

 **See examples on "courses.basics_strong.generics.section26" package and sub packages.**